alba1735/tRNAgraph/README.md

 * `-i` or `--input` is the path to the database object you want to generate visualizations from.
 * `-o` or `--output` is the path to the output directory.
 By default, the output directory will be named `trnagraph` if no path is provided.
 * `-g` or `--graph` is the type of graph to generate.
 The following graphs can be generated:
-  * `coverage` - Generates a coverage plots.
+  * `coverage` - Generates coverage plots.
-  * `heatmap` - Generates a heatmaps of the differantial tRNA expression.
+  * `heatmap` - Generates heatmaps of the differantial tRNA expression.
   * `pca` - Generates PCA plots.
+  * `correlation` - Generates correlation plots of the tRNA coverage.
   <!-- * `tsne` - Generates a tSNE plot of the tRNA coverage for each sample. -->
   <!-- * `umap` - Generates a UMAP plot of the tRNA coverage for each sample. -->
-  * `volcano` - Generates a volcano plot of differantial tRNA expression.
+  * `volcano` - Generates volcano plots of differantial tRNA expression.
-  * `radar` - Generates a radar plot of the tRNA coverage.
+  * `radar` - Generates radar plots of the tRNA coverage.
-  * `all` - Generates all of the above graphs.
+  * `all` - Generates all of the above plots.

 The following parameters are optional and can be used to customize the graphs: